 Doug was right.
 We hit the East Forelands of the West Side and could see far more than before.
 In one hour, the fog had retreated enough to give us broken views of the mountains, at the base of which was our destination.

 The Lake was perfectly calm as the floats touched the water.
 We taxied to the floating island where our boat waited for us.
 The fog was still thick against steep mountain peaks that dominate the backdrop, but it was dissipating fast.
 Patches of blue were sparkling behind the jagged, snow covered summits.

 Time to fish.
 As the distant drone of the plane faded toward the Inlet and our small 2-stroke outboard whined its way across the lake’s milky green water, the isolation of our surroundings set in.
 We soon approached the area we planned to fish, and I slowed the motor.
 Big River Lake is a fairly small Lake that quickly becomes Big River.
 As the lake drains into the river, it first floods several swamps full of reeds and floating tundra.
 The maze of channels looks more like the Everglades and this water holds a creature every bit as vicious and hungry as a Florida gator.
 Without coincidence, the main hole we will fish is called ‘the gator’ and as our boat slowly idles forward I can see today it is loaded with salmon.
 Wakes of darting silvers roil the backwater channel, sending waves into the weeds.
-With each parting ripple, our hearts pound harder and we can hardly wait to wet a hook.
+With each parting ripple, our hearts pound harder and even an experienced Alaska fishing guide can hardly wait to wet a hook.